 Once you are registered, here are the INSTRUCTIONS:

-3. No later than July 27, start writing original poems directly (1st take) onto postcards addressed to the names below you on the list of poets.
+3. Once you get your list, start writing original poems directly (1st take) onto postcards addressed to the names below you on the list of poets.
 (If you are #8 on the list, start with #9 and proceed from there.)
 Just like you’d write a typical postcard, only this one is a poem and linked to the epistle form, as you are writing TO someone.
 The idea is to practice spontaneity, that is write directly on the card in one take.
 If it’s hard at the start of the fest to do that, relax, because it gets better as the month goes on, no one can publish your poem without your permission and you are writing to ONE PERSON.
 Review the links below for guidance ESPECIALLY the sending postcards to strangers blog post by David Sherman, the Ina Roy-Faderman testimonial and Linda Crosfield’s 7.14.16 blog post.
 Remember Allen Ginsberg’s paraphrase of the Blake quite: “Abstractions and Generalizations are the plea of the hypocrite, knave and scoundrel.”
 Or as Ezra Pound said: “Abstractions must be earned.”

-4. Once you get to the last name on your list, continue to the top of the list.
-No later than August 1 you then write one poem on a card to each person below those first three on the list to whom you have sent poems until the end of the month, ideally incorporating themes, tones or motifs from cards you have received.
-This year each group may start as soon as a group of 32 poets is created and they get their list.
+4. Once you have written cards to all poets below your name on your list, continue to the top of the list.
+Ideally you’ll be incorporating themes, tones or motifs from cards you have received.
 If you do not get cards from participants right away, or are not inspired by them, no problem, but do write 31 postcard poems if you sign up.